Parsimonious Gaussian mixture models with piecewise-constant eigenvalue profiles: Application to single-image denoising

-where $w_c = \mathbb{P}(\, y=c \mid \tilde x \,)$ (cf. Theorem~\ref{thm:E_step}). \end{proposition} Similarly as in Section~\ref{subsec:complexity}, one can show that the use of the already-computed eigenvalues and eigenvectors and the substitution of the last eigenspace enables to switch from a computational complexity of $O(C n p^3)$ (with classical covariance inversion) to $O(C n p^2 q)$ (the most expensive step being the computation of $~{\hat\Pi_{ck} = \hat Q_{ck} {\hat {Q}_{ck}}\T}$).
-The denoised patches are finally aggregated by performing a uniform reprojection, yielding the denoised image $\hat X$.
+where $w_c = \mathbb{P}(\, y=c \mid \tilde x \,)$ (cf. Theorem~\ref{thm:E_step}). \end{proposition} Similarly to Section~\ref{subsec:complexity}, one can show that the use of the already-computed eigenvalues and eigenvectors and the substitution of the last eigenspace enables to switch from a computational complexity of $O(C n p^3)$ (with classical covariance inversion) to $O(C n p^2 q)$ (the most expensive step being the computation of $~{\hat\Pi_{ck} = \hat Q_{ck} {\hat {Q}_{ck}}\T}$).
+The denoised patches are finally aggregated by performing a uniform reprojection---i.e., positioning back the denoised patches in the image from left to right, top to bottom and averaging them in the overlapping regions---yielding the denoised image $\hat X$.